-How to experience the best flamenco dancing?
-Madrid is where the best artists perform.
-It is, without a doubt, one of the best cities in Spain to enjoy an authentic flamenco show.
+Here are 6 insider tips to experience the best flamenco dancing.
+Madrid is the best city in Spain to enjoy an authentic flamenco show.

 But with so many options to choose from throughout the city finding a genuine, high-quality show can sometimes be a little tricky.